 A cluster typically has one or more nodes, which are the worker machines that run your containerized applications and other workloads.
 The individual machines are Compute Engine VM instances that GKE creates on your behalf when you create a cluster.

-Each node is managed from the master, which receives updates on each node's self-reported status.
+Each node is managed from the control plane, which receives updates on each node's self-reported status.
 You can exercise some manual control over node lifecycle, or you can have GKE perform automatic repairs and automatic upgrades on your cluster's nodes.

-A node runs the services necessary to support the Docker containers that
+A node runs the services necessary to support the containers that make up

-make up your cluster's workloads.
-These include the Docker runtime and the
+your cluster's workloads.
+These include the runtime and the Kubernetes

-kubelet) which communicates with the master and is
+kubelet), which communicates with the control plane and is

-responsible for starting and running Docker containers scheduled on that node.
+responsible for starting and running containers scheduled on the node.